Privacy policy

 Our two roles

-For the data your company puts into Gaugelog (instruments, calibration records, certificates, attachments, and the audit trail that names which of your users did what), your company is the controller and Gaugelog is a data processor.
+For the data your company puts into Gaugelog (instruments, calibration records, certificates, uploaded files, and the audit trail that names which of your users did what), your company is the controller and Gaugelog is a data processor.
 That processing is governed by our data processing agreement.
 If you use Gaugelog through your employer, your employer decides how that data is handled; contact them first.

 Data we collect as controller